Singapore steps up international cooperation on tax evasion

 "These changes we are now making are a major enhancement, in step with the strengthening of international standards for exchange of information," said Tharman Shanmugaratnam, Singapore's deputy prime minister and minister for finance.

-"There is no conflict between high standards of financial integrity and keeping our strengths as a centre for managing wealth."
+"There is no conflict between high standards of financial integrity and keeping our strengths as a center for managing wealth."

 FINALISING FATCA AGREEMENT